The Gammage Cup: Mushrooms

 The Mushrooms are big bellied, mushroom colored, have almost no hair, and smell like mushrooms.
 They speak a strange language and are all killed and burned in a funeral pyre.

 Themes

 The main theme in the book is conformity versus nonconformity.
-Kendall uses five characters who do not fit in with their society but are able show their worth in saving it.
+Kendall uses five characters who do not fit in with their society but are able to show their worth in saving it.
 The New York Times Book Review called the book a "fable about conformists and non-conformists".
 A reviewer from the Black Gate said the book is "a warning against 1950's conformist tendencies".